PREFACE:

 3)regeneration through nature

-Here is one of my many Emotion Maps.
-It worked well because it enabled everyone to understand what they were seeing, hearing etc. A cross between an empathy map and my own analysis, it offered a diagnostic pov to everything we did.
+Here is one of my many Emotion Maps that I created to enable our choreographer to use dance to interpret the project.
+It worked well because it enabled everyone to understand what they were seeing, hearing etc. A cross between an empathy map and my own analysis, it offered a diagnostic POV to everything we did.

 Some photos of the crew in action